CoreMedia/csv-reporting/README.md

 # CoreMedia CSV Reporting Extension

-he CoreMedia CSV Reporting Extension allows users to generate reports in CSV format describing the state of a bulk selection of content.
+The CoreMedia CSV Reporting Extension allows users to generate reports in CSV format describing the state of a bulk selection of content.
 Content may be selected in the same manner as a content search is performed in studio.
 This is implemented as a blueprint extension titled “CSV”, which includes modules for the studio and preview CAE components.
 ## About this Project
 Maintained by Kevin Cherniawski, Alia Robinson, and Lihan Zhang